New bill would fine Congress members for trading stocks and owning blind trusts

 Updated July 20, 2023 at 2:46 PM ET

-Two U.S. senators plan to introduce bipartisan legislation to ban lawmakers, executive branch officials and their families from trading and owning stock in individual companies, which has overwhelming support from Americans.
+Two U.S. senators plan to introduce bipartisan legislation to ban lawmakers, executive branch officials and their families from trading and owning stock in individual companies, which they say has strong support from Americans.

-New York Democrat Kirsten Gillibrand, who introduced the legislation along with Republican Sen. Josh Hawley, told Morning Edition on Thursday she's standing behind the proposed legislation because lawmakers have access to information that the public does not.
+New York Democrat Kirsten Gillibrand, who is sponsoring the legislation along with Republican Sen. Josh Hawley, told Morning Edition on Thursday she's standing behind the proposed bill because lawmakers have access to information that the public does not.
 If used improperly, she says, that could give lawmakers and their families an unfair advantage in the stock market.

 "From the American people's perspective, they want members of Congress to come to Washington to work for them," Gillibrand said.
 "And they don't expect members of Congress to make money off of their jobs, particularly through the stock trade."